CLOSER-Cohorts/discovery-customisations/pages/rse.md

           </td>
           <td>
               <p>
-                  In    the past 7 days: I have been able to laugh and see the funny side of things
+                  On the whole, I am satisfied with myself.
               </p>
           </td>
           <td>